From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Results

 \subsection{Coding agents mitigate clinician-flagged shortcuts}

-Finally, we evaluated the proposed framework on the SIIM-ACR Pneumothorax dataset~\cite{siim-acr-pneumothorax-segmentation}, a chest-radiograph benchmark with a well-documented shortcut.
-Chest drains are inserted after a pneumothorax is diagnosed, so their presence in an image reflects a consequence of the diagnosis rather than a radiographic sign of the disease itself.
+Finally, we evaluated the proposed framework on pneumothorax classification, a setting in which chest drains can introduce a clinically meaningful shortcut.
+Chest drains are inserted after a pneumothorax is diagnosed, so their presence in an image reflects the treatment rather than a radiographic sign of the disease itself.
 A classifier that keys on drains rather than on the actual radiographic features can therefore achieve deceptively strong performance, a canonical form of shortcut learning~\cite{geirhos2020shortcut,yang2024limits,ong2024shortcut}.
+We used SIIM-ACR Pneumothorax~\cite{siim-acr-pneumothorax-segmentation} as the primary benchmark because it is specifically curated for pneumothorax analysis and provides expert-level annotatations.
+We further evaluated on NIH ChestX-ray14~\cite{wang2017chestx} to investigate our system's deconfound ability across datasets.

-SIIM-ACR does not annotate chest drains, so to detect and counteract the shortcut we first needed a way to tell, for each image, whether a drain was visible.
-We trained a dedicated chest-drain classifier (ConvNeXt-Tiny~\cite{liu2022convnet}, itself developed with our clinician-driven framework) on NEATX~\cite{cheplygina2025augmenting}, which provides drain annotations for a subset of NIH ChestX-ray14~\cite{wang2017chestx}.
+Neither SIIM-ACR nor NIH ChestX-ray14 provides chest-drain annotations for the full dataset.
+We therefore trained a dedicated chest-drain classifier (ConvNeXt-Tiny~\cite{liu2022convnet}, itself developed with our clinician-driven framework) on NEATX~\cite{cheplygina2025augmenting}, which provides drain annotations for a subset of NIH ChestX-ray14.
 After iterative code tuning, this classifier reached an AUC of 0.9987, a sensitivity of 1.0000, and a specificity of 0.9521 on its held-out test set.
-We then applied it to every SIIM-ACR image to obtain a model-predicted drain label.
-With these labels, the co-occurrence structure of the dataset became visible: 59.9\% of pneumothorax-positive training cases had a predicted drain, compared with only 10.2\% of pneumothorax-negative cases.
-The predicted drain labels were used both during training of the pneumothorax model (for debiasing) and during evaluation (for confound analysis); because they are predicted rather than manually verified, some residual label noise may slightly affect the reported confound metrics.
+We then applied it to SIIM-ACR and NIH ChestX-ray14 to obtain model-predicted drain labels.
+These labels were used both during training of the pneumothorax model, for debiasing, and during evaluation, for post hoc confound analysis.
+Because the labels were predicted rather than manually verified, some residual label noise may slightly affect the reported confound metrics.
+This caveat is more relevant for SIIM-ACR, where the drain predictor was transferred across datasets, whereas the NIH ChestX-ray14 analysis provides a same-source validation setting in which the pseudo drain labels are expected to be more reliable.

-Unlike the previous experiments, the clinician request that initiated this experiment explicitly raised the chest-drain confounding issue (Figure~\ref{fig:method}).
-The request did not merely specify a prediction target; it imposed a methodological constraint that the framework should actively reduce reliance on a known spurious correlation.
+The clinician request that initiated this experiment explicitly raised the chest-drain confounding issue (Figure~\ref{fig:overview}b).
+The request did not merely specify a prediction target.
+It imposed a methodological constraint that the framework should actively reduce reliance on a known spurious correlation.